asadkhalid-softdev/crypto_indicators/README.md

 ## OPTIONS:

-1. Individual Analysis
+1. Individual Analysis:
 You can analyze single or myltiple symbols by choice.

-2. Fetch Desired Cryptos
+2. Fetch Desired Cryptos:
 You can run a fetcher which gather data for all symbols on binance, prepares their indicators which can then be used to filter out desired symbols.